pmelanson/markman/README.md

 ```

 `[anything]`: the beginning of the spreadsheet, precedes the header row.
 Can
-include anything *but* a row whose first cell is "Type", like the header row.
+include anything *but* a row whose first cell is `Type`, like the header row.

 `Type`: case-insensitive and whitespace padding-insensitive.
 This cell marks
 the beginning of the header row.